-Year 12 Tutor time programme sessions include: How to be an Effective Learner, Sixth Form Procedures, Timetables, Expectations of Students (in line with the Sixth Form Contract) and what students can expect from the Sixth Form.
+Year 12 Tutor time programme sessions include: How to be an Effective Learner, Sixth Form Procedures, Timetables, Expectations of Students (in line with the Sixth Form Learning and Safety Agreement) and what students can expect from the Sixth Form.

-Year 12 students will participate in at least one hour of timetabled Enrichment each week.
+Year 12 students will participate in at least one hour of timetabled Enrichment each week within departments.
 All students will choose an option.
 This commitment is designed to give students the best possible experience in volunteering, additional work experience, team-building or fundraising, which will prove important in applications to universities or careers.
-1